London: Rail

-Inter-city and international
+The London Underground's roundel symbol appeared in 1917.

-St Pancras International is the main terminal for high-speed Eurostar and High Speed 1 services, as well as commuter suburban Thameslink and inter-city East Midlands Railway services.
+St Pancras International is the main terminal for high-speed Eurostar and High Speed 1 services.

-London is the centre of the National Rail network, with 70% of rail journeys starting or ending in London.
-King's Cross station and Euston station, both in London, are the starting points of the East Coast Main Line and the West Coast Main Line – the two main railway lines in Britain.
-Like suburban rail services, regional and inter-city trains depart from several termini around the city centre, directly linking London with most of Great Britain's major cities and towns.
-The Flying Scotsman is an express passenger train service that has operated between London and Edinburgh since 1862; the world famous steam locomotive named after this service, Flying Scotsman, was the first locomotive to reach the officially authenticated speed of 100 mph in 1934.

-Some international railway services to Continental Europe were operated during the 20th century as boat trains.
-The opening of the Channel Tunnel in 1994 connected London directly to the continental rail network, allowing Eurostar services to begin.
-Since 2007, high-speed trains link St. Pancras International with Lille, Calais, Paris, Disneyland Paris, Brussels, Amsterdam and other European tourist destinations via the High Speed 1 rail link and the Channel Tunnel.
-The first high-speed domestic trains started in June 2009, linking Kent to London.
-There are plans for a second high speed line linking London to the Midlands, North West England, and Yorkshire.

 Buses, coaches and trams

 The New Routemaster is the spiritual successor to the AEC Routemaster.
 First appearing in 1947, the red double-decker bus is an emblematic symbol of London.

 London's bus network runs 24 hours a day with about 9,300 vehicles, over 675 bus routes and about 19,000 bus stops.
-In 2019 the network had over 2 billion commuter trips per year.
+In 2019, the network had over 2 billion commuter trips per year.
 Since 2010 an average of £1.2 billion is taken in revenue each year.
 London has one of the largest wheelchair-accessible networks in the world, which, from 2009, became more accessible to hearing and visually impaired passengers as audio-visual announcements were introduced.

 An emblem of London, the red double-decker bus first appeared in the city in 1947 with the AEC Regent III RT (predecessor to the AEC Routemaster).
 London's coach hub is Victoria Coach Station, opened in 1932.
 Nationalised in 1970 and then purchased by London Transport (now Transport for London), Victoria Coach Station has over 14 million passengers a year and provides services across the UK and continental Europe.

-There is a modern tram network serving South London, known as Tramlink.
-It has 39 stops and four routes, and carried over 29 million people in 2017.
-Since June 2008, Transport for London has completely owned and operated Tramlink.
+A modern tram network, Tramlink, serves South London.